-A: When you register you will sign up for a different date & time to bring your child back to take a child friendly test.
-At the time of testing we ask you to fill out some paperwork.
-While you are filling out the papers, a Child Development teacher will be testing your child in a nearby room.
+A: When registration is complete, you will be scheduled for a date & time in May to bring your child back for a child-friendly test.
+During testing, you will complete some additional paperwork.
+A Child Development teacher will test your child in a nearby room.

 Q: What happens after the testing day?

-A: The teacher will submit the test and paperwork you filled out to the District Office.
-The results will be processed and you will receive a letter in the summer letting you know whether your child has a spot in the class or whether they are on the waiting list.
+A: The teacher will submit the test and paperwork to the District Office.
+The results will be processed, and you will receive a letter in the summer to let you know if your child has a spot in the class or is on the waiting list.

 Q: Is it true that if my child is smart or “knows a lot” they won’t get in?

 A: The requirements for the 4K program are set by the South Carolina Department of Education.
-The program is for the most at-risk students and students are placed in the program according to their need.
+The program is for the most at-risk students.
+Students are placed in the program according to their needs.
 Students who are the most in need of services prior to Kindergarten will be placed in the program first.

-Q: What happens next if I receive a letter that my child will be in the class?
+Q: What happens next if I receive a letter that my child is accepted in the program?

-A: You will be contacted by your child’s teacher by the third week in August when teachers return to work once the teacher gets their class list.
-The teacher will call you to set up a date for a home visit, in which the teacher will make sure all documents are up to date and meet your child.
-Meeting the child at their home helps them feel more comfortable when beginning school.
-When August comes, don’t worry when you don’t hear anything in the first couple of weeks.
+A: You will be contacted by your child’s teacher in late August after teachers return to school and receive their class list.
+The teacher will call you to schedule a home visit to complete documentation and to meet your child.
+Meeting the child at their home helps them to feel more comfortable about beginning school.
+Remember, you will not hear from the teacher until late August.
 It will take a while for the teacher to get her class list and make arrangements in order to call you and schedule a home visit.

-Q: What happens next if I receive a letter that my child will be on the wait list?
+Q: What happens next if I receive a letter that my child is on the waiting list?

 A: If a student in the class moves or withdraws, your child may have the opportunity to begin the program later in the year.
 Child Development students can be selected from the wait list until May.
 If an opening becomes available and your child is next on the wait list, you will be notified by the teacher.